Pantyhose-X/awesome/README.md

 *   [EvilInsultGenerator/android-app](https://github.com/EvilInsultGenerator/android-app) - Evil Insult Generator Android App

-*   [8VIM/8VIM](https://github.com/8VIM/8VIM) - A Text Editor inside a keyboard, drawing it's inspiration from 8pen and Vim.

 ## Ren'Py

 *   [fleetingheart/ksre](https://github.com/fleetingheart/ksre) - Mirror of the KSRE repo.
 Note that this is just a *mirror* - we don't work with pull requests on github.
 To contribute, please visit repo's website